ComfyLiving

 These figures by the Bureau of Labor Statistics also show that one in 20 service workers can work from home, as well as over half the employees in the information field.
 For instance, the technology sectors at Apple, Twitter, Airbnb, and Amazon have long been working remotely.

-9. In 2020, the work from home statistics reveal that the average remote employee earns $58,000 annually and typically works for a business with over 100 workers.
+9. In 2020, the work from home statistics revealed that the average remote employee earns $58,000 annually and typically works for a business with over 100 workers.

 (CNBC)